jtv/libpqxx/include/pqxx/doc/streams.md

 stream\_from
 ------------

 Use `stream_from` to read data directly from the database.
-It's faster than a `SELECT` if the result contains enough rows, but also, you won't need to keep your full result set in memory.
+It's faster than the transaction's `exec` functions if the result contains enough rows.
+But also, you won't need to keep your full result set in memory.
 That can really matter with larger data sets.
-And, you can start processing before you've received all the data.

-Every row is converted to a tuple type of your choice as you read it.
-You stream into the tuple:
+And, you can start processing your data right after the first row of data comes in from the server.
+With `exec()` you need to wait to receive all data, and then you begin processing.
+With `stream_from` you can be processing data on the client side while the server is still sending you the rest.

+You don't actually need to create a `stream_from` object yourself, though you can.
+Two shorthand functions, @ref pqxx::transaction_base::stream and @ref pqxx::transaction_base::for_each, can create the streams for you with a minimum of overhead.

+Not all kinds of queries will work in a stream.
+Internally the streams make use of PostgreSQL's `COPY` command, so see the PostgreSQL documentation for `COPY` for the exact limitations.
+Basic `SELECT` and `UPDATE ...
+RETURNING` queries should just work.

+As you read a row, the stream converts its fields to a tuple type containing the value types you ask for:

     auto stream pqxx::stream_from::query(
         tx, "SELECT name, points FROM score");